-Whether you have access to a plan now or may have access to a plan in the future, here are a few things you definitely need to be watching out for to make sure you get every penny of retirement matching funds that you can.
+Whether you have access to a plan now or may have access to a plan in the future, here are a few things you definitely need to watch out for to make sure you get every penny of retirement matching funds that you can.

-Retirement Savings Plan Matching Rules Can Be Tricky
+- Retirement Savings Plan Matching Rules Can Be Tricky

 In an ideal world, all retirement savings plans would be super straight forward.
 The matching formulas would be intuitive and companies would do the right thing and honor the match no matter how you contribute your money.
 Unfortunately, confusing rules could be costing you some of your retirement savings plan matching dollars.

-Confusing Matching Formulas
+Confusing Employer Matching Formulas

 If you’re just getting started contributing to your workplace retirement plan, you may not be able to max out your benefits.
-Even so, getting the employer match is a great way to get started when you have high interest rate debt that still needs to be paid off.
+Even so, getting the employer match is a great way to get started when you have high-interest rate debt that still needs to be paid off.

 Unfortunately, matching formulas aren’t always as easy as matching dollar for dollar on the first 5% of your salary.
 Some employers have confusing formulas like matching 50 cents on the dollar for the first 5% you contribute and 25 cents on the dollar for the next 10% you contribute.

-In total, you’d receive a 5% matching contribution from your employer, but in order to get that 5% you’d actually have to contribute 15% of your salary.
+In total, you’d receive a 5% matching contribution from your employer, but in order to get that 5%, you’d actually have to contribute 15% of your salary.
 No matter what your employer’s matching formula is, make sure you understand how much you have to contribute in order to get the full employer match.

-Maxing Out Early in the Year Could Cost You
+Maxing Out Early In The Year Could Cost You

 Thankfully, some companies realize this is crazy and make a true-up contribution at the end of the year to give you the full employer match, but not all companies do.
 Make sure you either spread your contributions out throughout the year to get the full employer match or make sure your company will give you a true-up contribution.
 You don’t want to miss out on free retirement matching dollars.

 If you just started a job in the last few years and you’re thinking about leaving for greener pastures, you might be surprised to learn you may not get to take all of your retirement matching dollars with you.
 Some employers don’t actually give you your employer match dollars right away.
-While they’re invested just like regular employer match dollars, you only earn the match dollars on a year by year basis according to your employer’s vesting schedule.
+While they’re invested just like regular employer match dollars, you only earn the match dollars on a year-by-year basis according to your employer’s vesting schedule.

 For instance, some employers allow you to vest 20% per year for five years.
 At the end of your first year of employment, you’d get to keep 20% of the match dollars you’ve earned, 40% the second year and so on until you earn 100% of the match dollars after year five.